 Two surface seed bank samples were taken from each plot (n = 16 per disturbance condition in each estuary) in summer (July 2020), fall (October 2020), and spring (March 2021).
 A 10 cm diameter handheld bulb planter (e.g., Husky 9 in. stainless Steel Bulb Planter, Home Depot, USA) was used to excise sediment 1 cm deep to capture the most recent seeds deposited into the marsh sediment, which we call the “surface seed bank.”
 Vegetative roots, rhizomes, or other viable rooted material were removed before placing sample in a plastic zipper bag.
 All surface seed bank samples from the same estuary and disturbance condition were then homogenized in a clean bucket with 100 mL dechlorinated water.
 Samples were hand-sifted for any remaining root, rhizome, or vegetative material, then the homogenized sample was transferred to a clean plastic zipper bag.
 Summer and fall 2020 samples were stored at 4o C for approx. 12 weeks to simulate overwinter cold stratification to release seed dormancy (Rosbakh et al., 2019); samples collected in the spring of 2021 underwent natural winter conditions within the estuaries and were not subjected to cold stratification.

-Germination trials were conducted under greenhouse conditions with 15 hr. daylength at ~ 20o C. Seedling pots (9 cm x 13 cm x 5.7 cm (depth), BRAND) were filled with moist, sterile potting media (Sunshine Mix No. 4, Sun Gro Horticulture, Agawam, MA, United States).
+Germination trials were conducted under greenhouse conditions with 15 hr. daylength at ~ 20o C. Seedling pots (9 cm x 13 cm x 5.7 cm (depth)) were filled with moist, sterile potting media (Sunshine Mix No. 4, Sun Gro Horticulture, Agawam, MA, United States).
 Pots were placed in solid cache trays and constantly bottom-watered with municipal tap water.
 Seeds were sown by adding 75 mL of sampled sediments to the top of each seedling pot (n = 8 per estuary and disturbance condition) while constantly agitating the homogenized seed bank sample to prevent seeds from settling to the bottom of the sediment mixture.
 Seeds were allowed to germinate for 5 weeks, at which time all individuals were counted and removed.
 The seedling trays were observed for any further germination for another 7-10 days, at which time the samples were discarded.
-Any species that could not be identified to species at germination were labelled and transplanted into 38 P plug trays (BRAND) with the same growing media and growing conditions until a positive identification could be made.
+Any species that could not be identified to species at germination were labelled and transplanted into 38 P plug trays with the same growing media and growing conditions until a positive identification could be made.

 Analysis